0xZakk/JS-DC/11-crud-and-dbs/readme.md

 Almost every application you can think of uses a database in some way.

 ### History
-__Goal: provide a brief history of databases__
 - one of the first things databases were used for
 - computers would take in punch cards and punch holes in to them to represent data, like census data
 - these punch cards would then be indexed and stored in lockers where they could be retrieved later and updated or deleted

-1960s:
-  - the first Database Management System comes out
-  - uses a model of linked lists, sort of like an array
-  - every record in the database has a unique id
-  - you can find records using one of three methods:
-    (1) a record's primary key
-    (2) navigating relationships between records
-    (3) scanning all records sequentially

-1970s:
-  - relational databse is introduced
-  - instead of storing records in a free-form linked list, a relational database stores data in tables
-  - each type of data or entity gets its own table
-  - takes off and becomes really popular - in the 70s we have SQL

 SQL:
   - Structured Query Language
   - Management System or Query Language for relational databases
   - specifically built for specifying and retrieving combinations of rows and columns from a relational database

+NoSQL:
+  - rejects the strict relational structuring of data
+  - avoid having to research what data conceivably needs to be tracked

 ORM:
   - SQL keeps going strong starting in the 70s and through on into the 90s and early 00s
   - in the 90s, there is a movement to make data more object oriented
   - affects how data is stored in the DB and how we work with it outside of the DB, and trying to bring these in to alignment
   - it was difficult/inconvenient to translate from a programm object (or model) to database tables

-NoSQL:
-  - rejects the strict relational structuring of data
-  - avoid having to research what data conceivably needs to be tracked

 ## Working with Databases
 If we think about stored data on a really general level there are really only four things we can do with it: